Meetings & Events at the Evergreen

 Coyote Hill Event Area: Our Coyote Hill outdoor event area is a beautiful, private, wooded venue for meetings and receptions.
 Coyote Hill, which includes a private campfire area, can accommodate groups of up to 200 for daytime or evening use.

-General Store: Complete with housemade soft serve gelato, our General Store provides everything you need for your stay with us and for your adventures around the Yosemite area.
+General Store: Our General Store provides everything you need for your stay with us and for your adventures around the Yosemite area.
 In the morning, get coffee, a muffin, a couple of energy bars, and a sandwich and hit the road for a day’s adventure.
 Later on, pick up a few gifts for the folks back home, or round out your recreation gear with a set of hiking poles.
 Return in the evening and re-energize with a milkshake and a bit of relaxation on the front deck.

 You can see how it all lays out on our property map.